-- The Duc de Bourgogne and Tallard marched to Erlach (unidentified location) on the Rench with their army.
+- The Duc de Bourgogne and Tallard marched to Erlach (20 km east of Strasbourg) on the Rench with their army.
 They intended to lay siege to Alt-Breisach with 50 bns and 59 sqns while a detachment (6 bns, 12 sqns) under M. de Sailly would remain on the Bruche.
 Furthermore, 20 field pieces were left at Strasbourg who could eventually join Sailly's detachment.
 Another 44 bns were distributed among the garrisons of Alsace, Metz country and Lorraine.
 The Duc de Bourgogne also instructed M. de Varennes to take 3 bns and a few newly raised sqns among the various garrisons and to send them to Bouzonville to cover Metz and to be in measure to launch an attack against Homburg.

 - On the Danube, after an engagement at Munderkingen, the Margrave of Baden marched back towards the Middle Rhine.

 By the end of July, Thüngen was convinced that the French intended to lay siege to Landau.
 In the last two months, he had received 3,310 foot and 1,830 horse as reinforcements: